We haven’t talked before about miniature doll clothes, so it was about time that I did 😉

 This book by Jan Saunders Maresh is more suitable for beginners that want to save a buck and sew their own clothing, or breath some life into existing clothes.

 It contains easy-to-follow instructions and the step-by-step illustrations make it easier to learn.

-These particular books can be extra helpful for miniature clothes because they help in the manufacturing process which is specific for these little clothes.
+These particular books can be extra helpful for miniature clothes because they help in the manufacturing process which is specific to these little clothes.

-For example, for miniature clothes, you need to join the fabric for the shoulders first, and only then you add the sleeves, which is different in the confection of real-size clothes (it’s the opposite).
+For example, for miniature clothes, you need to join the fabric for the shoulders first, and only then you add the sleeves, which is different from the confection of real-size clothes (it’s the opposite).

 In short, I would advise the next sewing books for making miniature clothes:

 1. LittleAmelie Doll Sewing Book 4

 This book by LittleAmelie is for people that already know how to sew.
 It has a total of 10 doll clothes sewing patterns with instruction photos included.
 The patterns are for: